J-o-s-eandres/J-o-s-eandres/README.md

 - 🔭 I’m currently working on **maritime process improvements**

-- 🌱 I’m currently learning **Django, Laravel , TDD and SOLID**
+- 🌱 I’m currently learning **Django, Laravel, TDD, and SOLID**

 - 👯 I’m looking to collaborate on **Interesting projects as backend**

-- 👨‍💻 All of my projects are available at [https://github.com/J-o-s-eandres?tab=projects](https://github.com/J-o-s-eandres?tab=projects)

 - 💬 Ask me about **what you want, if I have the possibility I will help you**

 - 📫 How to reach me **joseandresmontesino@gmail.com**

 - ⚡ Fun fact **I'm a musician**

+### 🚀 My Passions

+- 💻 I'm passionate about **programming and software development.**

+- 🏋️‍♂️ I love **challenging myself to solve complex problems.**

+- 📚 I enjoy **learning and staying up-to-date with the latest technologies.**
+- 📖 I also enjoy reading and expanding my knowledge.

 <!-- <h3 align="left">[Connect with me:] (https://acortar.link/4ZOviV "Linkedin")</h3>
  -->